SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 To use SharePoint Embedded (SPE), your application needs to use Microsoft Graph.
 Learn more about [Microsoft Graph authentication and authorization](https://learn.microsoft.com/en-us/graph/auth/auth-concepts?view=graph-rest-1.0).

+## Definitions

+These are important definitions to take into account to understand SPE authentication and authorization.

+SharePoint Embedded application
+: A Microsoft Entra ID application registration.
+As an owner or guest application to a container type, it will have access to container of that container type.

+Container type
+: A [container type](containertypes.md) is a SharePoint Embedded resource that defines the relationship, access privileges, and billing accountability between a SharePoint Embedded application and a set of containers.
+Also, the container type defines behaviors on the set of containers.

+Owning Tenant
+: The Microsoft Entra ID tenant where a container type is defined.

+Consuming Tenant
+: The Microsoft Entra ID tenant where a container type is used.
+Only a consuming tenant may have containers of such container type.
+A same Microsoft Entra ID tenant may be both owning and consuming tenant of a given container type.

-### Pre-Requisites
+## Pre-Requisites

-* A Microsoft Entra ID application registration
+* A Microsoft Entra ID application registration.
+See [register an application](https://learn.microsoft.com/en-us/graph/auth-register-app-v2?view=graph-rest-1.0).
-* Your tenant has a Microsoft 365 subscription
+* Your Microsoft Entra ID tenant has a Microsoft 365 subscription

-> [!NOTE]
-> SharePoint Embedded blocks public clients from making API calls to create containers.

 ## Authorization